MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-post-install.md

 10. Verify sync your settings is disabled.
 11. Verify startup apps.

+> [!TIP]
+> After installing and configuring Windows 10, the Surface Hub 2S can be managed just like any other Windows 10 device.

 ## Related topics

 [What's new in Surface Hub 2S for IT admins](surface-hub-2s-whats-new.md)